midnight5ky/Splunk/README.md

 Usually the .bash files are located in each user's home directory - /home/user/.bashrc

+Depending on how you installed Splunk or created a Splunk user, the .bashrc file is usually in /opt/splunk/ or /home/splunk/

 You may need add this line to the .bash_profile file so it'll use the code in the .bashrc file:
 Add: "source ~/.bashrc"

-Just copy and paste the code from the bashrc.txt files to your user's .bashrc file.
+Just copy and paste the code from the .bashrc files to your user's .bashrc file.

 I personally customize specific .bashrc files depending on the Splunk server roles.
 So when you "sudo su - splunk", it'll contain and display specific aliases and welcome messages.